bkushigian/bkushigian.github.io/_posts/2018-06-04-ast-printing-javac-plugin.markdown

 all the `visitXXX` methods in `TreeScanner` to
 1. Print the appropriate data of the node, i.e.,

        (method-def forTest {params [int a, int b], returns int, modifiers public }

-2. Recur into any sub-trees as needed
+2. Recur into any sub-trees as needed (we do this with a call to `super.visitXXX` which takes care of any recursion); and

 3. Print a closing parenthesis `)`

 Easy, no?

+## Wrapping StringBuilder---The ASTPrinter
 It will be useful to have a class that can handle the printing and indenting for us.
 To that end we define the `ASTPrinter` which prints all things AST-related.
 This is an easy enough class so I'll just list it and we can move on with our